Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Sir Walter Scott's Birthday

-First published in 1819, it represented a shift by Scott away from fairly realistic novels set in Scotland in the comparatively recent past, to a somewhat fanciful depiction of 12th century medieval England.
-The novel has been credited with increasing interest in romance and medievalism.
-The story follows the Saxon protagonist, Wilfred of Ivanhoe, who is out of favour with his father for his allegiance to the Norman king Richard the Lionheart.
-Along with other characters, the legendary Robin Hood (as the Earl of Locksley) and his cohorts Friar Tuck and Allan-a-Dale also appear in this story.
-This novel is also credited with popularizing the Scottish phrase "caught red-handed" which refers to someone caught in the act of committing some crime, and has its origins in bloody deeds such as poaching or murder!
+First published in 1819, Sir Walter Scotts epic romance, Ivanhoe, a somewhat fanciful depiction of 12th century England is credited with the 19th century's increasing interest in romance and medievalism.
+Scott took the title and the name of its hero from the village of Ivinghoe, in East Buckinghamshire, England.
+Set in southern Yorkshire, north-west Leicestershire and northern Nottinghamshire in England. the story follows the Saxon protagonist, Wilfred of Ivanhoe, who is out of favour with his father for his allegiance to the Norman king Richard the Lionheart.
+Supporting characters include the legendary Robin Hood (appearing as the Earl of Locksley) and his cohorts Friar Tuck and Allan-a-Dale!
+This novel is also credited with popularizing the Scottish phrase "caught red-handed" which refers to someone caught in the act of committing some crime, and has its origins in bloody deeds such as poaching or murder! 📙 ✍️

 August 15th is the birthday of famed novelist, Sir Walter Scott.
 There are several official tartans associated with this Scottish historical novelist, playwright and poet.